Tonga Whales: The Guide to Whale Swimming in Tonga 🐳 [2025]© TongaPocketGuide.com

 How to Swim with Whales in Tonga

 It’s on the bucket list of most visiting the islands of Tonga: swimming with humpback whales.
-Every June to October, humpback whales migrate from the Antarctic to the South Pacific Ocean in order to mate and calve.
-A unique opportunity in Tonga is to snorkel with these gentle giants, observing them in tropical waters.
+Every July to October, humpback whales migrate from the Antarctic to the South Pacific Ocean in order to mate and calve.
+A unique opportunity in Tonga is to snorkel with these gentle giants and observe them in tropical waters.
 Saying it’s an incredible experience is an understatement, which only those who have had the privilege to swim with some of the world’s largest mammals can understand.
 Want to understand that feeling for yourself?
 Let us show you how in this guide to whale swimming in Tonga.

-Before we dive into this guide to swimming with whales in Tonga, be sure to bookmark the 101 Best Things to Do in Tonga: The Ultimate List for even more experiences to add to your bucket list.
+Side note: Our tips come from travel writers who have genuinely travelled all over Tonga, not copied or generated by AI.
+Scroll to the bottom of the page to learn more about us.
+Oh, and be sure to bookmark the 101 Best Things to Do in Tonga: The Ultimate List for even more experiences to add to your bucket list.

 5 Essential Things You Need to Know About Swimming with Whales in Tonga